 The Apprenticeshop is home to a small boat livery: we have a collection of Shop-built sail and row boats that we rent to members of our community.
 This fleet of vessels is available to our apprentices and intensives if and when users are properly checked out.

-During winter months, Friday afternoons are focused on apprentice-led presentations covering a wide variety of topics, including knot tying, sail theory, navigation, and boat handling.
-Additionally, students tour mid-coast boat yards, visit sail makers, maritime museums, and even model ship makers and traditional tool enthusiasts.
-Local boat builders and crafts people give demonstrations at the Shop on a variety of topics such as hand saw sharpening and log hewing.
-Apprentices may also have the opportunity for offsite training in skills such as wood turning and blacksmithing.
+During winter months, seamanship comes indoors: apprentices learn boat handling, sail theory, marlinespike seamanship, navigation, knots, and more.
+Apprentices also tour midcoast boat yards, visit sail makers, maritime museums, makers of musical instruments, traditional tool enthusiasts, and more.
+Local boat builders and crafts people give demonstrations at the Shop on a variety of topics such as sharpening and log hewing, as well as other offsite training in skills such as wood turning and blacksmithing.